The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 Protect your own interests

 Getting a local Mendocino County DUI lawyer gives you your best shot at beating a DUI in the local Mendocino Superior Court, and protecting your driver's license at the Ukiah DMV.
 All of the other parties to your case have their own agendas: the arresting officer, the DMV, the Mendocino County District Attorney and the Mendocino County Judge.
-For a more detailed discussion of the police agenda, see Jake's discussion in this Top Ten Tips series: Don't Follow Bad Advice.
+For a more detailed discussion of the police agenda, see Ryan's discussion in this Top Ten Tips series: Don't Follow Bad Advice.
 The judge and assistant district attorney who are examining your case are both highly disciplined and experienced lawyers, and, together with the DMV hearing officer assigned to your case, all of these local DUI authorities who are about to make decisions about the outcome of your matter are guided by much broader public safety considerations than just you or your own personal hardship, family needs or future job security.

 Mendocino County DUI attorneys are specifically hired to protect you in every practical way.
 Not only can the outcome of a Mendocino County DUI affect you for the rest of your life, but in addition, all kinds of unexpected complications in Mendocino DUI cases can trip you up, and all kinds of shortcuts exist making it easier for you to comply with far less pain at the end of the day; only Mendocino DUI lawyers are uniquely positioned to navigate you through this situation, and no one has the expertise to go it alone.